Cryptominer937/sentinel/README.md

     $ ./venv/bin/py.test ./test

-With all tests passing and crontab setup, Sentinel will stay in sync with graviumd and the installation is complete
+With all tests passing and crontab setup, Sentinel will stay in sync with hiluxd and the installation is complete

 ## Configuration

-An alternative (non-default) path to the `gravium.conf` file can be specified in `sentinel.conf`:
+An alternative (non-default) path to the `hilux.conf` file can be specified in `sentinel.conf`:

-    gravium_conf=/path/to/gravium.conf
+    hilux_conf=/path/to/hilux.conf

 ## Troubleshooting